Generic name: Daclizumab 150mg in 1mL

 ZINBRYTA is for subcutaneous use only.

-Train patients in the proper technique for self-administering subcutaneous injections using the prefilled syringe.
+Train patients in the proper technique for self-administering subcutaneous injections using the prefilled autoinjector or syringe.

 Thirty minutes prior to injection, remove ZINBRYTA from the refrigerator to allow the drug to warm to room temperature.
 Do not use external heat sources such as hot water to warm ZINBRYTA.
 Do not place ZINBRYTA back into the refrigerator after allowing it to warm to room temperature [see How Supplied/Storage and Handling (16.2)].

 Parenteral drug products should be inspected visually for particulate matter and discoloration prior to administration, whenever solution and container permit.
 ZINBRYTA is a colorless to slightly yellow, clear to slightly opalescent solution.
 Do not use ZINBRYTA if it is cloudy or there are visible particles.